Sustainable Christmas

 Bring a bit of your family history to life by reusing tree decorations from your childhood, if you can.
 Alternatively, check out what pre-loved decorations are going on websites like Freecycle, Facebook Marketplace and eBay.

-Slices of citrus fruit, dried in a low oven on a non-stick tray for 2-3 hours, look lovely hung up with ribbons.
+Slices of citrus fruit, dried in a low oven on a non-stick tray for 2-3 hours, look lovely hung up with ribbons and make for great eco-friendly Christmas decorations.
 With a little imagination, you can make your tree look magical without spending a small fortune on shiny plastic.

 The go-to 1980s Christmas decoration of tinsel is not a great option, environmentally.
 Use it if you have it already and save it from landfill but try and avoid buying any new.
 By using sustainable Christmas decorations you’re helping to reduce waste and improve your Carbon footprint - saving your wallet and still ending up with some beautiful decorations.